GitSatyen/CourseBuas/_pages/index.md

 <!---
 What are your strengths?
 What are you good at?
 Are you good in math?
 Do you like solving difficult problems?
 Do you consider yourself a critical thinker?
 Do you like to work in teams or do you do better as a solo flyer?
 What will you do to nourish your strengths?
 -->
 I think a lot about looking for diffrent solutions to make something.
-I also think I have good problem solving skills, which I can brainstorm about for some time.
+I also think I have good problem solving skills, which I can brainstorm about for some time ᕙ(⇀‸↼‶)ᕗ.
 I have no problems with working in a team and like to hear diffrent perspectives, but also need my own time to think things through and need to focus.

 ## Weakness